Hulidex/nvim-config/README.md

 So here you will see an attempt of configuring nvim for my personal needs, feel free to have a look at it

+> [!IMPORTANT]
+> The nvim tool was configured and tested for debian distributions.
+It remains uncertain whether the commands described herein will function as intended on Windows-based systems.

 ## TODO

 - [ ] Install Github Copilot extension
 - [ ] YAML linting
 - [ ] Split config file to several files easier to manage
 - [ ] Spell check
+- [ ] Markdown preview and capabilities

 ## Installation